libavg/libavg/sphinxdoc/vectornodes.rst

             A sequence of float texture coordinates along the u axis of the texture, used for the polygon border.
-It can contain either one coordinate per entry in pos (plus an additional one to close the polygon) or two coordinates that are interpolated to wrapp around the :py:class:`PolygonNode` once.
+It can contain either one coordinate per entry in pos (plus an additional one to close the polygon) or two coordinates that are interpolated to wrap around the :py:class:`PolygonNode` once.

     .. autoclass:: PolyLineNode([linejoin="bevel", pos, texcoords])